tonydrayton/SysProg-Class/assignments/HW1/starter/readme.md

       4. Great!
 (6)
       ```
       Note that each word should be printed on its own line followed by the number of characters in each word.

+    * **For word search and replace [-x]:**  Your basic implementation is to just ensure that all of the arguments are provide.
+In this case argc should be 5.
+A sample run of this command would be `./stringfun -x "Systems Programming is Great" Great Awesome`.
+For the primary part of the assignment you would ensure that the user provided the 3 required arguments for the `-x` flag.
+From there you would just print out "Not Implemented!" and return an error code.
+Note that if you want to challenge yourself, there is some significant extra credit being offered for implementing this feature.
+See below.

 6. Finally see `TODO: #7` in the starter code.
 If no errors occur, the final thing your program should do is print the entire `buff`.
 This is handled by the `print_buff()` that is already implemented for you in your starter code.
 You will likely find this helpful for debugging when you are implementing your solution.